besmarques/omdn/README.md

 ## Authentication and routing

 Sessions are stored in MySQL for seven days.
 Cookies are HTTP-only, use `SameSite=Lax`, and become secure in production.

+TOTP setup uses `otplib` and `qrcode`.
+Secrets are encrypted with AES-256-GCM and user-bound additional authenticated data; recovery codes are supported for second-factor login.

 ### Frontend routes